 The Foundation is an independent, non-profit, tax-exempt 501(c)(3) organization; governed by a volunteer board of directors made up of community members and non-voting representatives of the Friends of the Glen Ellyn Public Library, the Glen Ellyn Public Library Board of Trustees and the Glen Ellyn Public Library administration.
 The Foundation accepts both outright and deferred gifts of all sizes from anyone who wishes to support the library.

-How is the Foundation Different from the Friends of the Library?
+How is the Foundation different from the Friends?

 Unlike the Friends, the Foundation maintains an endowment fund.
 The Foundation’s endowment fund is supported by both planned giving and fundraising, whereas the Friends’ fundraising is done via an annual campaign and bi-monthly booksales.
 Donations to the Foundation are deposited in the endowment fund and interest earned on the principal investment is used to help fund special Library projects.
 The Friends annual contribution to the library supplements the book and program budgets.